-Plexim have released a new “thermal Import Wizard” feature for the PLECS power simulation platform.
+Plexim has released a new “Thermal Import Wizard” feature for the PLECS power simulation platform.
 This allows users to generate thermal descriptions by importing graphs from a product datasheet when a PLECS model of a semiconductor device is not available from the manufacturer.
 The user saves the graph as a bitmap file and imports into PLECS.

 - Open a new PLECS model

 - Save the screenshot as a bitmap file

 - Drag and drop the screenshot into the wizard.
 A configuration window pops up automatically